angeal185/tweekdb/README.md

 // db.load/db.fetch/db.cache will store your db to cache and should only be called once.

-// db load sync
+// db load from file to cache sync db.load();
-db.load();

-//db load async
+//db load from file to cache  async db.load(function(err, data){
-db.load(function(err, data){
   if(err){return console.error(err)};
   // db. in now available outside of this scope